msimpsonnz/msimpsonnz.github.io/_posts/2018-05-01-AzureSummit-1.md

 * Custom Events
     * Custom event can be run on client or server and allow us to infuse our domain specific logic on event handlers, for example, button click events in the browser on the clients side or custom logic extraction from method calls on the service side code.

- to give a client side view on page load but can also have custom metrics for specific application logic such as button clicks and tracking user execution.

-The server side has performance monitoring around server side loads, success, failure and can live stream direct from the application.

-Custom metrics, as I said before, allow you to add your context to the application on domain specific events you care about.

-There is so much more to this product like application dependency maps, workbooks and all the user metrics currently in preview (as of May 18) but I might cover that in a follow up, otherwise I will never get this done!
+There is so much more to this product like application [dependency tracking](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-asp-net-dependencies), [workbooks](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-usage-workbooks) and all the [client usage metrics](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-usage-overview) currently in preview (as of May 18) but I might cover that in a follow up, otherwise I will never get this done!

+## Application overview

-In the case of [my app](https://github.com/msimpsonnz/nzsummit18/Retail), this is a .NET Core Web Application using the SPA hosting extensions, I used VueJS to create Bob's Awesome frontend application and .NET Core WebAPI to host the BFF(backend for frontend).
+In the case of [my app](https://github.com/msimpsonnz/nzsummit18/Retail), this is a .NET Core Web Application using the [SPA hosting templates](https://docs.microsoft.com/en-us/aspnet/core/spa/?view=aspnetcore-2.1), I used VueJS to create Bob's Awesome frontend application and .NET Core WebAPI to host the BFF(backend for frontend).
 I like this pattern as all the code is in one place and to add App Insights, I just right click in Visual Studio and add the SDK.
 As the SPA template uses the MVC pattern, it drops the App Insights JS snip I need right in the shared _Layout.cshtml which means all the renders have telemetry straight away with no other code changes required.

-I then build some super simple functions, GET to retrieve top 10 products from a Azure SQL DB and POST to insert a newly purchased item.
-I did using [Dapper](https://github.com/StackExchange/Dapper), yes I could have used EF Core but this was built for speed and to prove a point, not for production!
+I then built some super simple functions, GET to retrieve top 10 products from an Azure SQL DB and POST to insert a newly purchased item.
+I did using [Dapper](https://github.com/StackExchange/Dapper), yes I could have used EF Core but this was built for speed and to prove a point, plus Dapper is awesome!!
 I was going for minimal setup here so I used 2 x B1 App Service and a B1 SQL DB (which has 5 DTUs)

 Done!
 Not quite, push to Azure Web App and start hitting it with some traffic.

+## Cloud based load testing

-There is a "Performance" tab in the Azure Portal which I can create a VSTS Cloud based load test from!
+There is a "Performance" tab in the Web App blade of the portal which I can create a VSTS Cloud based load test from!
 I need to establish a baseline of the upper limits of what my app can handle for GETs and POSTs.
-So I build a couple of simple web tests in Visual Studio and used the VSTS Cloud base Load Testing to smash the API with 500 constant users for 5 minutes.
+So I built a couple of simple web tests in Visual Studio and used the VSTS Cloud base Load Testing to smash the API with 500 constant users for 1 minutes.

 ***VSTS GET Result***